JK-Rolling/DuinoCoinI2C_RPI/README.md

 `#define WDT_EN`

-# ATtiny85 - Slave

-Use tiny slave code for ATtiny85 although the same code can also be loaded into Arduino.
-Arduino 168p or equivalent have less program storage space/RAM should use tiny slave to work properly.

 4 main feature can be turn on/off individually to cater for your specific scenario. comment out to disable.
 ```C
 #define FIND_I2C